DavinChurch/FilePlus/README.md

 These functions implement a simple and high-performance method of using named components in Dyalog component files.
 They are designed as extensions to the standard file system and may be used in conjunction with the native `⎕F…` system functions.
 Both numbered and named components can coexist in the same file and operations may be performed interchangeably.

 Of course, most APL programmers have written similar tools over the years, sometimes several different sets of such tools.
 But many of them have often had significant restrictions, inflexibility, bugs, or efficiency concerns to deal with.
-This set of tools does not have any significant drawbacks of this sort and are well-suited for general use for all but the most extreme application needs.
+This set of tools does not have any significant drawbacks of this sort and is well-suited for general use for all but the most extreme application needs.
 These functions are being distributed in the hopes that they may satisfy any and all future named-component file needs, without any need to “reinvent the wheel” when such facilities are desired.

 The mere fact that many programmers have created such tools time after time for many different purposes points to their general usefulness.
 The reason they are not more widely used likely has a lot to do with the bother in producing a useful and efficient system while in the midst of writing an application.
 With tools like these readily available they often make application coding easier in several respects, even when it isn’t otherwise important enough to build a custom system for those needs.